 3. Regression tests shall be performed and documented on incremental builds.

-4. Aggregation tests shall be performed and documented to ensure the correctness of all model components.
+4. Aggregation tests shall be performed and documented to ensure the correctness of all hurricane model components.
 Sufficient testing shall be performed to ensure that all components have been executed at least once.

 C. Data Testing